forbesmyester/esqlate/README.md

 Installation is relatively simple.
 All you need to do is install:

  * [PostgreSQL](https://www.postgresql.org/) The most awesome SQL database.
- * [Esqlate Server](../esqlate-server) Which is provides the API functions and does the actual database queries.
+ * [eSQLate Server](../esqlate-server) Which is provides the API functions and does the actual database queries.
- * [Esqlate Front](../esqlate-front) talks to Esqlate Server and provides a web based interface to the user.
+ * [eSQLate Front](../esqlate-front) talks to eSQLate Server and provides a web based interface to the user.

 ## What still needs to be done?